learn-co-curriculum/hs-ruby-2-teachers-guide-sinatra-mvc/README.md

   + NB - Must use rackup (as opposed to shotgun) for this demo (shotgun restarts server every time page is refreshed and tweets disappear)

 ### Motivation / Why Should You Care?
+You all built projects in Ruby 1 that you should be proud of, but you probably wanted to make them even bigger and better and add features that you didn’t know how to implement.
+We’re going to spend the next few weeks taking your skills to the next level.
+To that end we need to make sure that our foundation is solid before we get fancy.
+Today we are going to go over MVC frameworks and lay the groundwork for a basic Twitter like project.

 ### Lesson Plan
+**HOW WEB APPLICATIONS WORK**
++ MVC stands for Model View Controller
++ Models
+  * The logic or code that goes into storing and maintaining the data in an application - like adding a tweet to your list of tweets - is the M in an MVC framework - the models.
+  * The models are responsible for pulling data from database.
++ Views
+  * The V in MVC stands for views and this directory is where we will store all of the HTML (and embedded Ruby) that gets displayed in the browser.
++ Controller
+  * The C stands for Controller and the application controller file in our project will hold all the code that is in charge of making the back end - the Ruby logic - talk to the front end - the HTML in the browser that users interact with.
++ This MVC - model view controller - framework is the way that most modern web applications are organized.
+  * Keeping the functionality of our application in these separate directories helps us stay organized as our apps become more and more complex.
++ We will be using a gem called Sinatra to set up our MVC framework and create our applications.
+  * We’ll be going into depth about how each component of the Sinatra MVC performs each of these actions, but first we need to create a new blank Sinatra project and put in all the empty directories and files that will keep us organized as we build our project.
++ First Challenge:
+  * Use terminal and your mkdir, touch and cd commands to build out this [file structure](https://github.com/flatiron-school-curriculum/hs-advanced-ruby-project-setup)

 ### Conclusion / So What?